Personal Finance / Filing Taxes

 Potential tax write-offs for nurses

-Here are some of the most common tax write-offs that nurses can claim, according to Nurse.org.
+According to Nurse.org, these are some of the tax write-offs that nurses can claim:

 - Uniforms, including scrubs, medical shoes, and scrub coats

-- Equipment, such as your stethoscope, penlights, scissors, etc.
+- Equipment including your stethoscope, penlights, scissors, etc.

-- Continuing education costs, including the fees, meals, and travel to conferences or continuing education courses
+- Continuing education costs, including the fees, meals, and cost of travel to conferences or continuing education courses

-- Expenses related to staying current in your profession, such as journal access fees, subscriptions to publications in your field, and professional organization membership dues
+- Expenses related to staying current in your profession including journal access fees, subscriptions to publications in your field, and professional organization membership dues

 Overview of travel nurse contracts

-Travel nurses have a unique tax situation since they can receive stipends as incentives to work, as well as reimbursements.
+Travel nurses find themselves in a unique tax situation because they can receive stipends as incentives to work, as well as reimbursements.

-When travel nurses sign their contracts, they need to make sure all reimbursements and stipend qualifications are specified in the contract.
-Also, travel nurses need to make sure their hours are guaranteed.
+When travel nurses sign their contracts, they need to make sure all reimbursements and stipend qualifications are specified in their contracts.
+They also need to make sure their hours are guaranteed.

 Not all travel nurse contracts guarantee hours.
-For example, if it’s a low census day and there aren’t a lot of patients, the hospital may pay nurses for those hours, though some may not.
+For example, if it’s a low census day and there aren’t a lot of patients, some hospitals pay nurses for those hours while others don’t.
 As a travel nurse, you should be able to cancel your contract at any time.

-If you are a travel nurse, you can work in one state for up to a year before you become a permanent resident.
-The travel companies can pay you to relocate within the state.
+If you are a travel nurse, you can work in a state for up to a year before you become a permanent resident.
+Travel companies can pay you to relocate within the state.

-For stipends, nurses need to live at least 50 miles away from the facility where they work to get stipends.
+Nurses need to live at least 50 miles from the facility where they work to be eligible to receive stipends.
 Travel nurses can live closer than 50 miles, but they won’t receive that extra benefit.
-Also, travel nurses can only receive stipends for a year.
+Also, travel nurses can only receive stipends for one year.

 Stipends are taxed differently.
 Make sure you are meeting the requirements of your travel nurse contract.

-Another option to consider is local travel nursing, which is travel nursing within their state.
+Another option to consider is local travel nursing, which is travel nursing within your state.

 At Incredible Health, we are dedicated to helping every nurse find work and the information needed to succeed.
 That’s our mission.
 Click here to find out more.